zvjaceslavs/intshare/Network_Devices/Juniper/template_juniper_total/5.4/README.md

 # Juniper Total

-## Description

-## Overview This template is a smattering of a few templates combined with some custom discovery rules.
-It has been tested to work with most Juniper switches and firewalls.
-It uses the standard SNMP root for all discovery, so it works with most switch/router devices.
-If you have any issues with it let me know.
-I exported this from a live system, so the read the dependencies below. **What it does:** * BGP Discovery + Peer State * IPSEC Discovery + Peer State * Interface Discovery + Traffic in/out + Errors in/out + Drops in/out * OSPF Discovery + Neighbor State * IKE Discovery + Peer State **Non Discovery items:** * Temperature * CPU * Memory * Make/Model * ICMP The template creates quite a few graph prototypes and adds them to a screen as well. **Dependencies:** The template had value maps, interface filters and groups associated with it when I cloned it, but I removed them so there shouldn't be any issues with it.
-If you find an issue importing let me know.
-I was successful importing default template to a new system. **Other Instructions:** Be sure to fill in the $SNMP _COMMUNITY macro with your SNMP community string.
-Also IKE discovery does not seem to work on JunOS pre 12.3.
-Everything else seems to work fine. **Updates:** 1) Updated as I left my community string in the macros section :( 2) The Parent OID for interface discovery is for the 32Bit counters.
-This will not work for 64Bit devices.
-I'll update this week

 ## Overview

 This template is a smattering of a few templates combined with some custom discovery rules.